FHIR/sushi/CONTRIBUTING.md

 Before submitting a Pull Request for a code contribution:

-- [Rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) on master or [merge](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) master into your branch if your code is out of sync with master
+- [Merge](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) master into your branch or [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) on master if your code is out of sync with master
-  - If you need help with this, submit your Pull Request without rebasing and indicate you need help
+  - If you need help with this, submit your Pull Request without merging or rebasing and indicate you need help
 - Build the code (if applicable) and ensure there are no new warnings or errors
 - Run the tests with `npm test` and ensure that all tests pass
 - Run the linter with `npm run lint` and ensure that there are no linter warnings or errors